ialbluwi/11102-f25/lessons/pytest.md

     return True
 ```

-This code is relatively long.
+This code is relatively long and uses Python syntax we did not cover in class!
 The more complex the code, the more important it is to write tests to ensure its correctness.

+Without understanding the code, we can design test cases to check if it works as intended or not.
 Let's think about how the input strings can vary:

 1. Length:
     - Both strings are empty.